muan/site/_posts/2023-10-04-emoji-code.md

 As an Emoji fundamentalist, I hope you can see why I have a problem with people calling them emoji.
 The "文字" part is kind of important.
 These are tiny stickers.
 I am not saying it's bad; they are just not emoji.

-## Who invented `:emoji_code:`?
+## Who _invented_ `:emoji_code:`?

-It's hard to say, but short codes like these that represents text-sized imagery have existed since the dawn of the world wide web, and particular around the time internet forum blossomed.
-I'd say it's going to be between _the standardization of emoji_ (read the linked posts if you didn't in the previous paragraphs) and the birth of Campfire.
-Here I will let [Jeremy Daer](https://twitter.com/bitsweat) who introduced the first 10 :emoji_code: to [Campfire](https://en.wikipedia.org/wiki/37signals#Campfire) do the talking:
+It's hard to say, but shortcodes like these that represents text-sized imagery have existed since the dawn of the world wide web, and particularly around the time internet forum blossomed.
+In this case I want to talk about specifically using shortcodes for emoji, so it's going to be between _the standardization of emoji_ (read the linked posts if you didn't in the previous paragraphs) and the birth of Campfire.
+Here I will let [Jeremy Daer](https://twitter.com/bitsweat) who introduced the first 10 `:emoji_code:` to [Campfire](https://en.wikipedia.org/wiki/37signals#Campfire) do the talking:

 > Nice to meet you, Mu-An.
 >